Cap10Kirk/freeCodeCamp/guide/english/css/css-buttons/index.md

 * To add shadows to the button use `box-shadow` property.

-* To add transparency to a button for a disabled effect use the property `opacity`.
+* To add transparency to a button for a disabled effect use the `opacity` property.

 * To remove the margins and create a button group add `float:left/right` property.